krateoplatformops/azuredevops-rest-dynamic-controller-plugin/README.md

 **Description**:
 This endpoint creates a new GitRepository in the specified Azure DevOps project.
 It allows you to specify the `initialize` field to indicate whether the repository should be initialized with a first commit.
-(Note: you cannot initialize a repository with a first commit if you are forking a repository.)
+(Note: you cannot initialize a repository with a first commit if you are forking a repository).
 It allows you to specify the `defaultBranch` field to set the default branch of the repository.

 **Why This Endpoint Exists**: